torvalds/linux/Documentation/PCI/msi-howto.rst

 	if (ret < 0)
 		goto out_err;

-The most notorious example of the request type described above is enabling the single MSI mode for a device.
+The most analtorious example of the request type described above is enabling the single MSI mode for a device.
 It could be done by passing two 1s as 'min_vecs' and 'max_vecs'::